 However, several students expressed frustration when Copa did not provide direct answers (``\textit{it took a while to give us what we wanted}'',``\textit{I would like it to give us a straight answer}'') and were unable to think critically about Copa's suggestions.
 Copa is designed as a peer agent that collaboratively problem-solves alongside students, offering suggestions that may be incorrect and are intended to prompt analysis and evaluation.
 In some cases, students assumed Copa’s recommendations were correct and became frustrated when those suggestions failed to improve their models (``\textit{Copa suggested us to try something that ended up making the code worse.}''; ``\textit{...it did not give correct information}'').
-Although students were encouraged by this paper’s lead author to think critically about Copa’s responses --- acknowledging that Copa might not always be right --- some still became upset when its guidance proved unhelpful and resorted to trial-and-error approaches instead of deepening their understanding of the problem.
+Although the lead author of this paper encouraged students to think critically about Copa’s responses—acknowledging that Copa might not always be right—some still became upset when its guidance proved unhelpful and resorted to trial-and-error approaches rather than deepening their understanding of the problem.
 This highlights a fundamental trade-off between students’ epistemic agency and teachers' curricular goals, which we explore further in Section \ref{sec:discussion_conclusion}.

 Despite these frustrations, students consistently emphasized that Copa was epistemically valuable.
 All focus group participants reported that they would trust Copa to support them in future problem-solving activities.
 Several students specifically cited its conceptual understanding and awareness of their actions in the C2STEM environment as reasons for this trust (``\textit{...it knew what we were doing/did}'').
 LC-RAG effectively retrieved domain knowledge that was both relevant and helpful, enabling personalized agent interactions that advanced students’ task goals.
 For instance, when one group asked, ``\textit{how should I expand the ``Simulation\_step'' block}'' --- a query with no direct semantic match in the knowledge base --- LC-RAG successfully retrieved kinematic equations used to update velocity and position, which are the first two steps under that block.